manminusone/20x2chi-slides/README.md

 ### Slides object

-Inside the file `js/slides.js` is a defined object called **Slides.** There are only 2 public methods on this object: `start` (which you will see below); and `loop`, which allows you to manually advance the animation loop when in debuc mode (again, see below).
+Inside the file `js/slides.js` is a defined object called **Slides.** There are only 2 public methods on this object: `start` (which you will see below); and `loop`, which allows you to manually advance the animation loop when in debug mode (again, see below).

 ### Starting the slideshow